 Emily Threinen is the director of bands and associate professor at the University of Minnesota.
 She holds a doctor of musical arts degree in conducting from the University of Michigan, a master of music degree in conducting from Northwestern University, and a bachelor of music dual degree in clarinet performance and K-12 instrumental music education from the University of Minnesota.

 Jerry Luckhardt, associate professor of music at the School of Music, conducts the Symphonic Band and Chamber Winds and teaches courses in conducting.
 Luckhardt has appeared as a guest conductor and clinician with ensembles throughout the US, Europe, and Asia.

 Elizabeth (Betsy) Kerns McCann is the assistant director of bands/director of marching and athletic bands at the University of Minnesota.
 She holds a bachelor of music (flute performance and music education) from the University of Minnesota and a master of music (conducting) from Northwestern University.

-Lance Sample is the assistant director of marching and athletic bands at the University of Minnesota.
-He holds a bachelor of music education from West Virginia University, a master of music education from Florida State University, and a doctor of musical arts degree (conducting) from The University of Texas at Austin.
+John Leonard is the assistant director of marching and athletic bands at the University of Minnesota.
+He holds a bachelor of music degree in instrumental music education from the University of Massachusetts–Amherst, a master of music degree in jazz arranging and composition also from the University of Massachusetts–Amherst, the master of music degree in wind conducting from Western Michigan University, and a doctor of musical arts degree (wind band conducting) from the University of Kansas.